This article is part of a larger series on How to Do Payroll.

 The Hawaii Child Labor Law has information regarding child labor that depends on the age of the child seeking employment.
 These regulations cover both paperwork needed to obtain work and restrictions on hours worked.

-Hawaii has its own form for state income tax withholding that all employees are required to complete in order to determine their withholding amount.
+Hawaii has its own form for state income tax withholding that all employees are required to complete to determine their withholding amount.
 In addition, there are a number of other withholding forms and unemployment forms that are required in Hawaii.

 Hawaii State Forms